BBC Radio Foyle Breakfast Show bows out on Teenage Kicks

 'Local radio connection is magic'

 "Thank you, thank you.
-Above all thank you for listening us, trusting us and choosing us and letting us into your life - I hope we have been a friend to you, like you have been for us," Elaine McGee said.
+Above all thank you for listening to us, trusting us and choosing us and letting us into your life - I hope we have been a friend to you, like you have been for us," Elaine McGee said.

 "I do believe the connection local radio creates with its listeners is magic.

-"We may me meeting in a different way from here on in, but magic and connection like ours can't be cut and no one can take that away and your voices will always matter here on Radio Foyle.
+"We may be meeting in a different way from here on in, but magic and connection like ours can't be cut and no one can take that away and your voices will always matter here on Radio Foyle.

 "We will say goodbye for now and for the last time from all the team at the BBC Radio Foyle Breakfast Show, good morning."